iomedhealth/OMOPAnalyticsGuide/docs/data_analysis/index.md

 such as DARWIN EU.

 This guide provides a practical, step-by-step framework for executing an observational study using these tools.
+For a conceptual overview of how to map common research questions to these packages, please see [From Research Questions to Analysis Tools](./research_questions_and_tools.md).

 We will walk through the key phases of a study, using code examples to illustrate each step.

 1. TOC
 {:toc}